Aurora Cannabis (ACB) and The Competition Head to Head Review

 |2.33

-Aurora Cannabis currently has a consensus target price of $14.03, indicating a potential upside of 204.41%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 104.59%.
-Given Aurora Cannabis’ higher probable upside, equities research analysts plainly believe Aurora Cannabis is more favorable than its rivals.
+Aurora Cannabis presently has a consensus price target of $14.03, indicating a potential upside of 181.79%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 76.74%.
+Given Aurora Cannabis’ higher possible upside, equities analysts clearly believe Aurora Cannabis is more favorable than its peers.

-This table compares Aurora Cannabis and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Aurora Cannabis and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue